eclipse/vorto/server/devtool/webeditor/Readme.md

 #### Step 1.
 Create a Github OAuth Application

-The devtool uses Github OAuth to authenticate users.
+The web editor uses Github OAuth to authenticate users.
 Follow the instructions [here](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/registering-oauth-apps) to create an OAuth application on Github.

 #### Step 2.
 Configure the Github clientId and clientSecret.